BlckHawker/Productivity-App/PROJECT PLAN.md

 - Repository / Documentation Future Tasks:
 	- Add contributors on read me as a table with a link to their respective socials.
 At least github.
 Possibly others
+	- Document for installation instructions for both developers and users

 ---
 ## 3. Functional Requirements